New Orleans ‘Shotgun’ House Tour

 Preserving New Orleans Architecture

 When visiting a new city, I like to explore places not on the tourist map to get a feel for what it would be like to live there.
-With the help of Google Maps it was ease to find each house.
+With the help of Google Maps it was ease to find each Shotgun house in the Algiers neighbourhood.
 The flat streets may be shady and beautiful, however many of roads and footpaths are in disrepair.
 I felt very safe walking the streets and enjoyed chatting with residents who were more than happy to talk about their neighbourhood and the Shotgun house architecture in Algiers.
-Don’t miss a stop off at Old Point Bar on Patterson Street which is filled with locals, cold beer and loads of character.

 Why Is It Called a Shotgun House?